octopusengine/pgt/README.md

 # pgt

-pygame tools - experimental and testing
+pygame tools - for experimentation, testing and fun

 ---